What is melanoma?

 The goal of biological therapy is to shrink advanced melanoma tumors.
 This type of therapy is done with medicines that affect the immune system.
 It is also called immunotherapy, antibody therapy, or vaccine therapy.
 The medicine uses the body’s immune defense to attack the cancer cells.
 These may also be given along with chemotherapy.

 The goal of targeted therapy is to shrink advanced melanoma tumors.
 This type of therapy is done with medicines that target specific parts of melanoma cells.
 For example, medicines called BRAF inhibitors target cells with a change in the BRAF gene.
 This gene is found in about half of all melanomas.

-To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Skin Cancer, contact our Family Resource Center.
+For more information regarding melanoma services in St. Louis, please call 314.454.5437 or 800.678.5437 or email us.
+For additional resources about Skin Cancer, contact our Center for Families Resource Library.